learningequality/kolibri-docs/docs/manage/_classes.rst

 A newly created class does not have any learners or coaches.
 To edit a class select it from the default view in the **Classes** tab.
 In this view, you can change class name, add or remove currently enrolled learners and assign or remove coaches from the class.

   .. figure:: img/new-class.png
-    :alt: New class will have no enrolled learners and no asigned coaches.
+    :alt: New class will have no enrolled learners and no assigned coaches.

 .. _enroll_learners: